 Engineers in Residence

 The Engineer in Residence is a professional engineer who mentors engineering students throughout their course of studies and especially during their capstone design projects.
 The Engineer in Residence also develops and fosters relationships between industry and faculty members, with the goal of creating synergetic opportunities for students, faculty and industry.
-Each department within the Faculty of Engineering has at least one Engineer in Residence.

 The EiR program evolved through the work of Dr. Clifton Johnston, who holds the NSERC Chair in Design Engineering.
 The program is based on the idea that forging stronger relationships between students, faculty and industry will enhance student learning, deepen connections between academia and industry, and benefit companies by increasing their capacity for productivity and innovation.